- Victims services in Canada

 A murdered or missing child is every parent's worst nightmare.
 When it becomes a reality, financial expenses and legal bills only add to such a stressful event.

-The Federal Income Support for Parents of Murdered or Missing Children (PMMC) grant is available to help parents who have taken leave from their employment while they are dealing with their tragedy.
+The Canadian Benefit for Parents of Young Victims of Crime grant is available to help parents who have taken leave from their employment while they are dealing with their tragedy.

-For complete eligibility criteria and more detailsed information about the PMMC grant or to access the forms to apply for this income support grant, visit the Service Canada website.
+For complete eligibility criteria and more detailed information about the Canadian Benefit for Parents of Young Victims of Crime grant or to access the forms to apply for this income support grant, visit the Service Canada website.